Home

 In an attempt to humour her, The South Australian Register of 5 August 1850 goes on to say that:

+Such a saccharine and condescending sentiment is insulting to a mature woman who was far from a 'child of the forest' but better described as a bucolic battler.
 However, despite well meaning whimsical statements, The South Australian Register spoke kindly about Kudnarto.
 Her appearance was favourably commented upon.
 So too did they marvel that a Christian Aboriginal woman was able to give testimony in good English.
 The uniqueness of this situation aroused interests for there were singular rules dealing with Aboriginal evidence and its acceptance in a court of law.
 Aborigines were not taken seriously in court.
 Because the Magistrate could not ascertain whether she was a Christian woman, he refused to take her testimony under oath.
+Her stature had not altered even though enduring the hardships associated with farming.
+The South Australian Register described Kudnarto as being:

 During the trial held on Monday, 19 August 1850 at the Supreme Court the only point of note in relation to Kudnarto is the presumptive attitude of the Judge when he said that he had;

 This is very reflective of the editorial contained in The South Australian Register a few years prior to this trial during the debate over the Aboriginal Evidence Act of 1844 when Adelaide people already widely knew that Aborigines were thieves and liars.
 Also Aborigines proved incapable of understanding the simple truths of British Justice and Christianity.
 In reality, as concluded later by the then Chief of Police, Major Warburton, the beauty of British Law was wasted upon those who couldn't understand its principles.
+For Yates, it was a short and brutal end to a man who received little sympathy from the community.
+With the end of Yates' life, the lives of the good people at Skillogolee Creek returned to normal.

 Number of visitors since 1 February 2002: